 There will be opportunities for pupils to volunteer to attend extra lessons.
 Most of these will take place after school in Year 11 but there may be opportunities to attend specific workshops.
 These will be set up in accordance with classroom needs.

-The department don’t use a specific text book but would recommend getting a revision guide and revision workbook.
-One of the best revision strategies is to use the revision DVD that can be ordered during Year 10.
-This contains video clips to aid revision.
+The department don’t use a specific text book but would recommend getting revision cards.
+One of the best revision strategies is to use the cards to access videos and extra questions.

-Most of the syllabus will be covered in Year 10 and the Autumn term and this will allow plenty of time for Past paper practice which is essential for maximizing grades.
+Most of the syllabus will be covered in Year 9 and 10 and the Autumn term of Year 1.
+This will allow plenty of time for targeted revision and past paper practice which is essential for maximizing grades.